 When used professionally, online networking usually revolves around LinkedIn and other social media platforms.
 Through online networking, you can focus on generating high-quality leads by attracting the right users and establishing a relationship with them through posts and shared content.

-Although in-person meetings have their downsides, they’re still a great lead source, especially when you’re looking for leads willing to spend large amounts of money, like in the case of financial advisors.
+Although in-person meetings have their downsides, they’re still a great lead source, especially when you’re looking for leads willing to spend large amounts of money, like financial advisors.
 Meeting in person can often lead to a longer, more effective conversation and can be used for prospecting or even closing deals directly.

 Public relations opportunities can become great sources of leads.
 Here are some public relations tools you should be developing:

-Press releases can be excellent opportunities for adding credibility to your company, getting people to talk about your company, and even getting valuable backlinks to help you with your sales efforts.
+Press releases can be excellent opportunities to add credibility to your company, get people to talk about your company, and even get valuable backlinks to help you with your sales efforts.